assertthat/assertthat-bdd-gem/README.md

     proxy: 'PROXY_URL',
     #Optional - default automated (can be one of: manual/automated/both)
     mode: 'automated',
+    #Optional - tag expression filter for scenarios.
+More on tag expressions https://cucumber.io/docs/cucumber/api/#tag-expressions
+    tags: '(@smoke or @ui) and (not @slow)',
     #Optional - all features downloaded by default - should be a valid JQL
     jql: 'project = XX AND key in (\'XXX-1\')'
   )